LuizArthur/cloudformationjupyter/README.md

 # cloudformationjupyter
-A Cloud Formation template for Jupyter
+A CloudFormation template for Jupyter

 ## Intructions
 - Upload the template to the CloudFormation.